 - Restrict new retail development to the existing commercial centres at the Top and Bottom Shops to create viable and attractive activity centres that provide for an appropriate range of retail and commercial services for both residents and visitors. - Support established commercial uses along the Great Ocean Road between the two centres. - Recognise the potential of the Aireys Pub site to provide additional tourist-oriented uses. - Promote opportunities for appropriately scaled and located tourist accommodation and activities, in particular nature and adventure based tourism.
-Discourage proliferation of non residential uses along the Great Ocean Road between the two commercial centres.

-To promoteencourage commercial development and use that is of a design, scale and built form that is consistent with the coastal, non-suburban character of Aireys Inlet and respects the amenity of adjacent residential areas.
+To encourage commercial development that is of a design, scale and built form that is consistent with the coastal, non-suburban character of Aireys Inlet and respects the amenity of adjacent residential areas.